neel216/resume_analyzer/README.md

 **READ ALL INSTRUCTIONS BEFORE BEGINNING INSTALLATION.
 THE INSTRUCTIONS BELOW OUTLINE THE ONLY THINGS YOU WILL NEED FOR THE REVIEWER.**

 ### Installation
-1. Make sure you have installed the latest version of Python: https://www.python.org/downloads/release/python-380/
+1. Make sure you have installed the latest version of Python 3.7.5: https://python.org/downloads/release/python-375/
     a. __Windows__: scroll down to 'Files'.
 Then, download and run the 'Windows x86-64 executable installer'.
 You should install using the recommended packages.
     b. __macOS__: scroll down to 'Files'.
 Then, download and run the 'macOS 64-bit installer'
     c. **ALL OPERATING SYSTEMS**: If you are prompted in the installer, **make sure you check 'Add Python to PATH' and 'Allow Python to bypass the maximum PATH        character limit'**